shubhamsakhuja/Social-Media-Analytics-Using-Cloud-Service/README.md

 @Shubham - Extracted Aurin Data in .json and .CSV format, filtered out to proceed analysis on Melbourne Region only.
 Location: Cluster-Project-2/Aurin Data/

-@Shubham - Layout of Actual Front end + Final Report Generation(Parts).
+@Shubham - Layout of Actual Front end, Analysis of data + Final Report Generation(Parts).

 @Vinshon - Created CouchDB Cluster and connected nodes to SHUBHAM-VM2 and SHUBHAM-VM3 (Manually, not via Ansible), currently working on MapReduce.